 √ Cultural Diversity 101.
 Understanding Cultural Diversity 2 hrs. lecture; 2 hrs. lab; 3 cr.
-Prereq: English 105 and Reading 111, or English 102.
+Prereq: None

 Attitudes, knowledge, and skills to foster multicultural understanding necessary to function within the community and work-place; an exploration of the nature of culture and its influence on attitudes and behavior; ethnographic study of New York City's diverse cultural groups; identification of areas for potential intercultural conflict; and the development of skills to deal positively with conflict.